Adrianogba/SearchViewRecycleViewList/README.md

 # About

- Awesome Listview filter functionality in Android.
- A simple example of using a RecycleView in Kotlin for Android.
+ A simple example of using a RecycleView list with an in Kotlin for Android using the SearchView to filter the list.

 ![Screenshot](ScreenShot01.png)

+ * SearchView
  * Custom Adapter.
  * List in RecycleView.
  * Data Class.